-Not all lawnmower’s come with sharp metal blades - some mowers will have plastic blades which will do the exact same job.
-Regardless of metal or plastic you need to Make sure your blades are sharp, this is a crucial step in ensuring you can get a tidy and even cut for your lawns.
-If not replaced you could find your garden looking a little patchy.
+Not all lawnmowers come with sharp metal blades - some mowers will have plastic blades which will do the exact same job.
+Regardless of them being metal or plastic, you will need to make sure that the blades are sharp - as this is a crucial step in ensuring you can get a tidy and even cut for your lawns.
+If they are not replaced when needed, you could find your garden looking a little patchy.

-If you have just retrieved the lawnmower from the back of the shed ready for the first cut of the season - you most likely need to replace the blades.
+If you have just retrieved the lawnmower from the back of the shed ready for the first cut of the season, you will most likely need to replace the blades.
 Luckily here at eSpares we can not only supply you with the blades but also advise you on just how simple it is to replace them.

 This video shows an example on how to remove or replace the part on a typical machine, some models may be different but the procedure should be similar.